 SSIM covers all storage, classification, and reporting needs, but will also interact with or interface with other systems or data description languages or protocols such as XBRL, ODI, UBL, Open EDI, RDF, Ocean etc as required.

-Users of apps making use of SSIM will not need to know anything about the details.
+Users of apps making use of SSIM will not need to know anything about the underlying details.
 In most cases apps will be able to classify data themselves.
 In the few cases where a manual selection might be required, an app will be able to present a selection list for a user to choose from.

 The facts directories, which are a major part of SSIM, are intuitive and simple to use.